 Another large study conducted on 6,000 people published in the same magazine found that GLP-RA weight loss drugs were associated with an increased risk of diabetic retinopathy (damage to retinal blood vessels).

-Although the overall risk of such low diseases is assessed, the researchers have recommended that patients be more accurate.
+Although the overall risk of such low diseases is assessed, the researchers have recommended that paties be more accurate.
 They also called for further long -term research to clarify how these drugs affect eye health.

-(tagstotranslate) Scientific research
+(tagstotranslate) Scieific research